osmocom/pysim/docs/osmo-smdpp.rst

 and it will bind its plain-HTTP ES9+ interface to local TCP port 8000.

 The `smdpp-data/certs`` directory contains the DPtls, DPauth and DPpb as well as CI certificates used; they are copied from GSMA SGP.26 v2.
+You can of course replace them with custom certificates if you're operating eSIM with a *private root CA*.

 The `smdpp-data/upp` directory contains the UPP (Unprotected Profile Package) used.
 The file names (without .der suffix) are looked up by the matchingID parameter from the activation code presented by the LPA.